ubarsaiyan/bbot-richmessage-testbot/README.md

 1. Check .env file for Rocket.Chat playground access credentials

-# Hoe to run the bot
+# How to run the bot

 Change the variables in the `.env` file according to your needs.
 Then run `npm start`.